 Unable to sit in the library all afternoon reading I was able to get a jump on the one hundred miles to Bloomington.
 I left route 66 for a spell taking route 53 so I could go by the Midewin Tallgrass Nature Preserve that Janina had recommended.
 It is a recently restored 20,000 acre park that had formerly been a military armory.
 There were plenty of trees to camp in, but it was too early in the day for that.
 I made it just short of Dwight, seventy-eight miles for the day, where I camped in a small forest that protected me from the wind and the evening rain.

-When the temperature dropped I had hoped it meant the wind had switched from the south to the north, but I had no such luck.
-It was even nastier from the south.
+When the temperature dropped I had hoped it meant the wind had switched from the south to a northerly, but I had no such luck.
+It was even nastier the next morning still roaring up from the south.
 It took me three hours to bike twenty-one miles to Pontiac, from one prison town to another.
 Lawns on homes in both towns were adorned with signs saying "Save Dwight's Prison."
 Pontiac had a Route 66 Visitor Center and abounded with murals celebrating the Route 66 era.
 When I stumbled into its non-Carnegie library for refuge the librarian blurted, "Are you on a bicycle?
 I could barely even walk in this wind."

 After an hour break the wind had altered a bit so it was somewhat from the west as well as the south, enabling me to increase my speed to nine miles per hour.
 It was another forty miles to Bloomington and Samuel Abt's "Pedaling for Glory--Victory and Drama in Professional Bicycling Racing" about the 1996 racing season.
 If the winds hadn't been against me, I could have arrived at the library by two or three in the afternoon, just enough time to finish off the book before the library closed at nine.